QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-final-case.md

 1. Build your solution using one of the complex scenarios listed above.
 Justify your choice.
 Presenting another diagram is valid, you can draw freehand or use any software
 1. List of the predefined and custom skills
 1. The skills sequence and how they are integrated
-1. The necessary Azure Search tier for this solution
+1. The necessary Azure Cognitive Search tier for this solution
 1. List other Data & AI Azure services that could improve the search experience, including all labs, experiments, demos, and breaking news you saw in this training.
 Also including everything you know about Azure, AI, Data Science, and Analytics.

 ## Hackathon - Challenge - Optional